Probabilistic Estimation of Instantaneous Frequencies of Chirp Signals: Representing chirp signal and its instantaneous frequency using a Gaussian process

-where $X\colon[0,\infty)\to\R^2$ stands for the state, $W_X\colon [0,\infty)\to\R^2$ is a standard Wiener process (with unit spectral density), and $b\in\R$ is the dispersion coefficient.
-The parameter $\lambda$ is a positive damping constant representing the loss of energy which is present in a number of real signals, such as seismic waves and elastic dynamics.
+where $X\colon[0,\infty)\to\R^2$ stands for the state, $W_X\colon [0,\infty)\to\R^2$ is a standard Wiener process, and $b\in\R$ is the dispersion coefficient.
+The parameter $\lambda$ is a positive damping constant representing the loss of energy which occurs in a number of real signals, such as seismic waves and elastic dynamics.
 This SDE has an analytical solution~\cite{Karatzas1991}, specifically, starting at any initial time $s\in[0,\infty)$, the solution at any $t\geq s$ is

 where